MicrosoftDocs/Viva/Viva/glint/program-summary-overview.md

 ---
-title: Set up Program Summary pages for a survey
+title: Set up Program Summary pages for a survey in Viva Glint
 description: Once you have chosen a survey template, the Program Summary section is where you set up all the specifics to that program. ms.author: SarahBerg
 author: SarahAnneBerg